 Sorry, we no longer accept paper application forms.
 Please apply online.

 Where can I get help with my online application?

 The good people at the Graduate Admissions Office are on hand to help you with any problems you may have with your online application.
 Feel free to call them on 212.396.6049, email them at firstname.lastname@example.org or visit their website.

 Who do I call to check that my documentaton has been received?

-There's no need to call!
+No part of your application may be mailed in.
+Everything needs to be uploaded via the online application form.
+Regarding the progress of your application, there's no need to call!
 You can check the progress of your application yourself, by logging in the account you created to submit your application online.
-If you absolutely must check on something, you should contact the Hunter Admissions Office by calling: 212-772-4505.
+If you absolutely must check on something, you should contact the Hunter Admissions Office by calling: 212-396-6049.
 Please do not call or email the MFA office: it doesn't have this information.

 Can I sit in on an MFA class, to see what it's like?
 Or enroll in a class if I'm not a Hunter MFA student?

 No. Unfortunately, we don’t allow prospective students, auditors, students from other departments, etc., to attend any MFA classes.
 Only students currently enrolled in the Hunter MFA program may take Hunter MFA classes.
 The only exception is if you are offered a place on the MFA course, in which case you’ll be invited to sit in on one session of an MFA workshop or craft class, if you’d like to, soon after you receive your offer (usually March or April).